iuridiniz/java-threads-sched/README.md

 ### 1. Running with Standard Scheduling

 You can run the Java application directly using standard Linux scheduling policies (e.g., `SCHED_OTHER`).
-This does not require any special privileges or the `help_launcher` utility.
+This does not require any special privileges or the `sched_helper` utility.

 After building the main Java project (using `mvn package` as described in "Installation Instructions"), run: